 The impact of beyond-design-basis initiating events on communication should be considered.
-Provisions should be made for reliable communication among different accident management and emergency response organizations, including extreme situations such as widespread onsite and offsite damage caused by severe weather conditions, flooding, earthquake, etc. Measures should be taken to ensure the effectiveness of the emergency communication systems, including regular practice in their use.
+It may be prudent in some DBA conditions to inform offsite authorities; provisions should be made for reliable communication among different accident management and emergency response organizations.
+Conditions include extreme situations such as widespread onsite and offsite damage caused by severe weather conditions, flooding or earthquake.
+Measures should be taken to ensure the effectiveness of the emergency communication systems, including regular practice in their use.